 Why You Need Active Shooter Training

 I thought I would take a second and share some pretty interesting things I have found on the internet.
-They are from some high-powered Government Agencies we can all use.
+They are from some high-powered government agencies we can all use.

 I want to be sure to make an absolute statement, I am not taking credit for writing any of these training.
-I just put them together and deliver them so everyone can have access to many different options and methods in regards to surviving a gun attack.
+I just put them together and deliver them so everyone can have access to many different options and methods in regard to surviving a gun attack.

 You can go to those sites and get the information for yourselves and implement them to make our world a bit safer and increase awareness as much as we can.
 I have also left the hyperlinks directly from the agency pages.